 Paralysis also impairs bladder function, occasionally leading to a neurogenic bladder and, consequently, urinary reflux, which can cause hydronephrosis, frequent UTIs, and, ultimately, kidney damage.

 Spinal cord imaging, with ultrasonography or MRI, is essential in children with OSD; even children with minimal cutaneous findings may have underlying spinal abnormalities (those with overt defects do not require spinal cord imaging because the anatomy is known).
 Plain x-rays of the spine, hips, and, if they are malformed, lower extremities are done.
-Cranial imaging using ultrasonography, CT, or MRI is done to look for hydrocephalus.
+Cranial imaging using ultrasonography, CT, or MRI is done to look for hydrocephalus and syringomyelia.

 Once the diagnosis of spina bifida is made, urinary tract evaluation is essential and includes urinalysis, urine culture, BUN and creatinine determination, and ultrasonography.
 Measurement of bladder capacity and pressure at which urine exits into the urethra can determine prognosis and intervention.
 Need for further testing, such as urodynamics and voiding cystourethrogram, depends on previous findings and associated anomalies.